david672orford/pub-tools/docs/notes-on-zoom.md

     enableMiniWindow=false

 The first change restores the window manager title bars which were suppressed in Zoom 6.
-The second change prevents Zoom from turning into a weird little always-on-top picture of the current speaker whenever you switch virtual desktops.
+The second change prevents the Zoom window from turning into a weird little always-on-top picture of the current speaker whenever you switch virtual desktops.

 ## Zoom meeting URLs